Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 device and became part of the effective Windows Firewall configuration.

-## Test 4 - Verify that the configured settings are applied.

-### Endpoint verification

 The configuration was verified on WIN11-INTUNE-02 using PowerShell.
 The Intune MDM policy store reported EnableLogDroppedPackets = True for the Public profile, and the effective ActiveStore configuration also reported LogBlocked = True.